gbenm/pintos-vscode/README.md

 > **Important:** this is a testing version, the stable version is coming soon

-Pintos extension, go to [pintos vscode docs](https://gbenm.github.io/pintos-utils/pintosvsc) for full documenation (only in spanish)
+Pintos extension, go to [pintos vscode docs](https://gbenm.github.io/pintos-utils/pintosvsc) for full documentation (in Spanish only.
+It's strongly recommend reading)

 ## Features